yetnt/ic4d/README.md

 ## Constructor

--   `obj`: Command's data, Only takes in 2 properties: `data` property which contains the command's data from the discord.js provided class `SlashCommandBuilder` and the `execute` property which takes in a function with the `interaction` and `client` parameter.
+-   `commandObject`: Command's data, Only takes in 2 properties: `data` property which contains the command's data from the discord.js provided class `SlashCommandBuilder` and the `execute` property which takes in a function with the `interaction` and `client` parameter.

 Example: